 Nowadays, there are more and more eCommerce websites being published.
 Unless you’re selling low-ticket items that cater to impulse buyers, most of your visitors won’t buy from you immediately after visiting your website.
-They buy things usually shop around at different merchants and find both cheap and high quality one.
+They usually shop around at different merchants and find both cheap and high quality one.

 Smart marketers create sales funnels to change visitors into leads and nurture those leads into buyers.
 They encourage people to join email lists, request price quotes, or schedule product demos.
 Those initial steps are very important to recognize leads and separate them from your visitors.

 What’s the best way to try this?
 Most B2B businesses understand the value of this, but a majority of battle with execution.
 However you use data-driven insights to formulate your individual lead outreach “best practices” and convert more customers.

 Lead Generation is Just the First Step

 “Sales” gets to be a multi-step process if you’re working with expensive, complicated B2B products.
 As explained in the excellent book, B2B buyers view selling as less of a transaction and numerous beginning of a fresh relationship.
 The psychology shifts as price and complexity increases.

 A lot of B2B marketers nail the lead generation part, nonetheless they struggle with regards to follow-up and conversion.
 Maybe they depend on instinct or copy what their competition is doing.
 However they would use buyers’ behavioral data to streamline their process.

 Once you’re selling expensive services or products, even slightest improvement on your lead conversion-process may lead to a substantial improvement for your business after a while.

 If you’re still establishing your business, you might not have the requisite traffic or transactions to extrapolate meaningful insights from your data.